Program Overview

 Special Collections Libraries Fellows participate in workshops, events, and collaborations designed to support their work developing archives-based instructional materials.
 The program typically involves the following events and opportunities:

-• Kick-Off Event: orientation workshop (including a visit to the high density vault!) followed by a reception where new fellows are joined by program leaders and former fellows.
+• Kick-Off Event: Orientation workshop (including a visit to the high density vault!) followed by a reception where new fellows are joined by program leaders and former fellows.

-• Foundational Workshops: these sessions are designed to provide fellows with a strong foundation in the established best practices for archives-based teaching.
+• Foundational Workshops: These sessions are designed to provide fellows with a strong foundation in the established best practices for archives-based teaching.

-• Individual Conferences: fellows meet with instructional team members for individual consultation supporting their work.
+• Individual Conferences: Fellows meet with instructional team members for individual consultation supporting their work.

-• Special Collections Libraries Fellows Institute: a multi-day institute during which fellows present their course and assignment plans to each other for feedback and engage with program leadership in a final celebration.
+• Special Collections Libraries Fellows Institute: A multi-day institute during which fellows present their course and assignment plans to each other for feedback and engage with program leadership in a final celebration.

-• Continuing Support and Collaboration: Each fellow has a designated liaison in the Special Collections Libraries to provide support and assistance during the final development of the fellow’s course.
+• Continuing Support and Collaboration: Each fellow has a designated liaison in the Special Collections Libraries to provide support and assistance duringthe final development of the fellow’s course.
 The program’s CTL liaison is also available for continued consultation and instructional support.

-• Stipend: Each Special Collections Libraries Fellow receives a $2,000 stipend to enhance their knowledge about archives, archival theory and practice, or archives-based pedagogy and/or subsidize research, preparation, and development of the archives-focused course materials.
+• Stipend: Each Special Collections Libraries Fellow receives a $3,000 stipend to enhance their knowledge about archives, archival theory and practice, or archives-based pedagogy and/or subsidize research, preparation, and development of the archives-focused course materials.

-2024 Schedule Information
+2025 Schedule Information

-The 2024 SCL Faculty Fellows Program will unfold over a four-week period during Maymester.
+The 2025 SCL Faculty Fellows Program will unfold over a four-week period during Maymester.

 Key Dates:

-• Program Kickoff: Tuesday, April 30, 1:00 p.m. – 7:00 p.m.
+• Program Kickoff: Tuesday, April 29, 1:00 p.m. – 7:00 p.m.

-• Workshop Series: Tuesday-Friday, May 14-17 and 21 – 24, 8:30 a.m. – 1:00 p.m.
+• Workshop Series: Tuesday-Friday, May 13-16 and 20 – 23, 8:30 a.m. – 1:00 p.m.

-• One-on-one Conferences & Independent Work: Tuesday – Friday, May 28 – May 31,
+• One-on-one Conferences & Independent Work: Tuesday – Friday, May 27 – May 30,

 9:00 a.m. – 4:00 p.m.

-• Special Collections Libraries Institute: Monday – Thursday, June 3 – 6,
+• Special Collections Libraries Institute: Monday – Thursday, June 2 – 5,

 8:30 a.m. – 1 p.m.